Great Eastern Main Line: Track layout

 From Bethnal Green, the GEML has four lines to Bow junction, where there is a complex set of switches and crossings.
-A line from the LTS (Fenchurch Street) route joins the "up" (London-bound) electric and there are a further two lines, the "up" and "down" Temple Mills, giving access to the North London Line and Temple Mills.
-The GEML has six tracks up to the London-end of and the junction to Temple Mills; there are five lines through the station, dropping to four at the country end.
+A line from the LTS (Fenchurch Street) route joins the up (London-bound) electric and there are a further two lines, the up and down Temple Mills, giving access to the North London Line and Temple Mills.
+The GEML has six tracks up to the London-end of Stratford and the junction to Temple Mills; there are five lines through the station, dropping to four at the country end.